 MSC Grandiosa resumed cruising in August but only for Europeans.
 In port, everyone who wanted to go ashore was required to purchase and stay with their shore excursion group the entire time.
 One family thought they were special and veered off on their own.
 When it was time to re-board the ship, they were not allowed back on board and had to make their own travel arrangements home.

-Galley tours, expensive behind-the-scenes tours or even private Bridge tours will be put on hold for awhile.
+Galley tours, expensive behind-the-scenes tours or even private Bridge tours won’t resume for awhile.
 No one will want a galley where passengers walk through with even the most remote chance of contaminating anything, mask or no mask.

 The future of cruising in the short term will affect so many on board activities.
-Those pesky art auctions, lively music venues with a packed dance floor, even ice skating performances on Royal Caribbean with stadium seating.
-Some cruise lines have already announced moving their main theater performances to outdoor venues.
+Those pesky art auctions, lively music venues with a packed dance floor, even ice skating performances on Royal Caribbean with stadium seating will be different.
+Some cruise lines have already announced moving their main theater performances to various outdoor venues.